-As a result, we want to investigate potential integrations between DDT and MUST in order to provide these advantages to the tool users.
-An early integration between DDT and Marmot (a predecessor of MUST) already showed a first integration approach that allowed Marmot to stop the execution when it detected an error.
+As a result, we want to investigate potential integrations between DDT and MUST in order to provide these advantages to tool users.
+An early integration between DDT and Marmot (a predecessor of MUST) already allowed Marmot to stop the execution when it detected an error.
 Afterwards, the user could investigate error details with the debugger.
-An important notion is that both MUST and DDT rely on the use of a Tree Based Overlay Network (TBON), an interesting question is whether an integration could allow the tools to share this infrastructure for easier deployment and lower resource consumption.
-In theory, graphical user interfaces within DDT could control the behavior of MUST and even apply certain correctness checks to particular data.
+Both MUST and DDT rely on the use of a Tree Based Overlay Network (TBON), and an interesting question is whether an integration could allow the tools to share this infrastructure for easier deployment and lower resource consumption in the future.
+We include experience with Allinea MAP that reuses components from Allinea DDT in that respect.
+In theory, graphical user interfaces within DDT could control the behaviour of MUST and even apply certain correctness checks to particular data.
 However, while such integration is extremely promising in terms of usability and reduced time to solution, the individual DDT and MUST extensions in the preceding sections are crucial to provide helpful debugging tools for Exascale.
 Thus, the integration stays an optional research direction that we can only follow if progress in the other development areas is successful.